IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 ### Necessary
 Different treatment must be necessary to reach the intended goals.
 If a program or policy can meet the goals of protecting or supporting a groups human rights by universal means, then different treatment is not necessary.

+## Discrimination in the application of affirmative action.
+Men have the same right to affirmative action as women.
+If affirmative action is not apply to men in a situation where it would be applied to women then that is discrimination.